radius-project/design-notes/resources/2024-07-secretstore-feature-spec.md

     vHost: vHost
     username: rmqUsername
     secrets: {
-      // validate accuracy of referencing the values from the secret store
-      password: authcreds.properties.data.password
++      password: {
++          valueFrom: {
++            secretRef: {
++              source: authcreds.id
++              key: 'password'
++            }
++          }
++      }
     }
   }
 }
 ```

-Step 5: Developer deploys the resources to Radius and the secrets required for authentication are injected into the container, extender, volume, datastore, or messaging resource at deploy time.
+Step 5: Developer deploys the resources to Radius and the secrets required are either injected into the container as environment variables or used as credentials for authentication into the extender, volume, datastore, or messaging resource at deploy time.

 ## Key investments
 <!-- List the features required to enable this scenario. -->